 2. Strict Exclusions and Conditions for Scooters and Diving

 The risks of riding a scooter in Thailand are severe.
 To illustrate, official statistics from Thailand’s Department of Disease Control show that in 2024 alone, over 14,000 people died in motorcycle-related accidents.
-This echoes the sentiment of Professor Somchai Viravaidya, founder of Thailand’s Population and Community Development Association, who states that “motorcycle-related accidents remain a leading cause of fatalities, necessitating stringent insurance coverage for riders.”
+Motorcycle-related accidents remain a major road safety issue in Thailand, and this is one reason scooter riding is often subject to strict insurance conditions.

 Renting a scooter is a common experience in Thailand, but as we detail in our complete guide to scooter rentals, it is often subject to very strict conditions from your credit card’s insurance.